-A mixed bag of new camping and outdoor kit this time around – with everything from a clever all-terrain trolley (to help you move the rest of your camping gear) and a magic straw that makes nasty water drinkable to a material that keeps you fresh-smelling.
+A mixed bag of new camping and outdoor kit this time around – with everything from a clever all-terrain trolley (to help you move the rest of your camping gear) to a magic straw that makes nasty water drinkable.
 Read on…

 Those wheels are exciting.
 They’re made to cope with any terrain, so you can wheel picnics to the beach, barbecues through woods and tents and provisions through muddy festival fields.
 It weighs only 6kg and can carry up to 60kg (a bit less on very soft ground).

 This is a range of nicely made stainless steel, vacuum-insulated flasks in a range of size and shapes, with a choice of lids to suit sippers, gluggers or straw-suckers.
 Claimed to keep things hot for up to 12 hours and cold for up to 24.
-We’ll report back on whether they live up to that claim.
+And they certainly work well.

-Prices range from around £20 to around £60 for the biggest Growler.
+Prices range from around £16 to around £50 for the Growler.

 The basis is a two-stage filtration system that removes 99.9999% of waterborne bacteria (>LOG 6 reduction), including E-Coli and 99.9% of waterborne protozoan parasites (>LOG 3 reduction), including Giardia & Cryptosporidium.
 And that filtration comes as a ‘straw’ or built in to a range of water bottles.
 There’s also high-volume option for campsites or group adventures and a family pack.

 We tried the LifeStraw Go, a BPA-free plastic drinking bottle (available in five colours – around £40).
 The filtration lasts for 100 litres (more than three months of continuous use) before it needs changing and new filters cost around £20.
 Whether we would have got ill without it, who knows?
 Certainly it could be life-saving in some situations.